19 August 2019

 Beggars’ badges represented the first Scottish poor laws.
 Ostensibly, they ensured that only those who could find no legitimate work were allowed to beg.
 The public were assured that “lazy” or “immoral” people could not make their living through begging if they were capable of honest work.
 In reality, these measures were draconian.

-Get this clan history download FREE when you sign up for the History Scotland free monthly newsletter here.
+Love Scotland's past?
+Sign up for the History Scotland free monthly newsletter here.

 Orphans, widows and disabled people could be denied badges simply for non-adherence to Christian morals.
 A widow who, in desperation, had turned to prostitution in order to feed her family would be denied the chance to beg in future.